 At Tacoma's annual Commencement Bay Maritime Fest, the Port provides free boat tours of the Port.
 These tours were postponed in 2020 and 2021 due to the Covid-19 pandemic.
-Port staff is hoping for tours to resume again in 2022.
+Tours resumed in 2022 where Port staff hosted over 1200 people.
 Visitors tour the Sitcum and Blair Waterways, and view cargo ships and terminal equipment from a unique vantage point - the water.
-The festival is a project of the Youth Marine Foundation, a local non-profit sponsoring the Puget Sound chapter of Sea Scouts, which offers educational marine programs to Washington's teen youth and the public.
+This year, the Maritime Festival was cancelled, so the Port held the tours as a stand-alone event.
+The Maritime Museum was open all day for boat tour participants free of charge.